Key Points

 6. Log the links, screenshots, and the top three ways this goes wrong.

-• Self-custody first… hardware wallet for savings, small hot wallet for testing.
+• Self-Custody First: hardware wallet for savings, small hot wallet for testing.

-• Read-only tools… explorers, trackers, allowance manager.
+• Read-Only Tools Only: explorers, trackers, allowance manager.

-• API discipline… read-only keys only, rotate quarterly.
+• API Discipline: read-only keys only, rotate quarterly.

 person wearing black jacket walking on stair photography